5T33Z0/OC-Little-Translated/13_Peripherals/Fixing_Peripherals.md

 Since disabling AMFI requires System Integrity Protection (SIP) to be disabled in the first place, re-enabling SIP can be a solution.
 Below you will find 4 different solutions for fixing this issue…

 ### Solution 0: Add `AMFIPass.kext` (best)
-The beta version of OpenCore Legacy patcher 0.6.7 introduced a new Kext called `AMFIPass` which allows booting macOS with SIP disabled and AMFI enabled even if root patches have been applied – which would be impossible otherwise.
+The beta version of OpenCore Legacy patcher 0.6.7 introduced a new Kext called `AMFIPass` which allows booting macOS with SIP disabled and AMFI fully enabled even if root patches have been applied – which would be impossible otherwise.
+This not only enhances security it also resolves the issue of not being able to grant 3rd party applications permissions to cameras and microphones.

 #### Add AMFIPass to your EFI and Config:
 - Download [**AMFIPass.kext**](https://github.com/dortania/OpenCore-Legacy-Patcher/tree/sonoma-development/payloads/Kexts/Acidanthera) from the OpenCore Legacy Patcher Repo and unzip it